Substance Use

 VIEW OUR TREATMENT CENTERS

 Helping a loved one with any substance use disorder is an arduous and ongoing process.
-For this reason, it’s important that you are as prepared as possible and that you also make time for your own well-being.
+For this reason, it’s important that you are as prepared as possible and that you also make time for your well-being.
 This is why the first step in helping someone with alcohol problems starts with you, not them.

 Start by educating yourself about alcohol abuse, the reasons behind it, common triggers, how it impacts mental health, and the different alcohol addiction treatment programs and support groups available.
 You can find this information online, at your local library, or ask a health professional to help guide you to resources on alcoholism.